latracal/wpgrigora-docs/docs/blocks/advanced-button.md

 ## On Scroll

-**1)** Here we can apply On Scroll effect to button by selecting from animations.
+We can apply On Scroll effect to button by selecting from animations.
 And the time of animations can also be changed.

+*Note: Enabling this enqueues a animation.min.css and animate.js to enable animations.
+Although, this may not impact on your speed but its good to know why these files were enqueued.*